-He fully believed that philosophy through his entire life until he died on May 11, 1981, due to Melanoma, a type of skin cancer.
-Shortly after his death, he was buried in his hometown of Nine Mile, Jamaica at the Bob Marley Mausoleum.better community through the unity that music brings.2
+He died on May 11, 1981, due to Melanoma, a type of skin cancer.
+Shortly after his death, he was buried in his hometown of Nine Mile, Jamaica at the Bob Marley Mausoleum.better community through the unity that music brings.1

 There was no investigation into his death given that it was clearly of natural causes.
 That, of course, didn’t keep his name out of the news.
 Following his death, he was the full story of a Rolling Stones Magazine and was the subject of every news outlet.